 • Potential roles of primary and secondary learning media (eg., print, tactile, auditory)

-• Current skills in the various areas of literacy instruction, e.g., reading, writing, listening, keyboarding, and related technology
+• Current skills in the areas of literacy instruction, compensatory skills,assistive technology, and related low vision aids

 • How the visual impairment affects the student’s performance in the general education curriculum

-Orientation and Mobility (O&M) Assessments are intended to assess a student's present skills in:
+Orientation and Mobility (O&M) Assessments assess a student's present skills in:

 • Orientation - the cognitive process of utilizing the senses in establishing one’s position and relationship to all other significant objects in one’s environment (e.g., knowing where one is in space)

-• Mobility—the ability to navigate safely from one location to another desired location in another part of the environment (e.g., getting safely from point A to point B)
+• Mobility—the ability to navigate effectively, efficiently and safely from one location to another desired location in another part of the environment (e.g., getting safely from point A to point B)

 How To Request an Assessment

-In order to process a request and schedule an appointment, the following information is required:
+In order to process a request and schedule an assessment, the following information is required:

 1. Submit a request